MISP/misp-galaxy/README.md

 Fork the project, update or create elements or clusters and make a pull-request.

-We recommend to validate the JSON file using [jq](https://stedolan.github.io/jq/) before doing a pull-request.
+We recommend to validate the JSON file using [jq](https://stedolan.github.io/jq/) and [validate_all.sh](https://github.com/MISP/misp-galaxy/blob/master/validate_all.sh) before doing a pull-request.

 ## License